 - Focused area.
 Since the syllabus is limited and the thinkers mostly dead, there’s not a lot of current material to add (except for examples).
 This means questions tend to repeat and fall into recognisable patterns.

 First and foremost, there is no “best” optional subject.
 You can gauge the relevance of an optional on these points:

 Mathematics may be a high scoring subject but if you have a hard time understanding it rest assured it will be extremely difficult to score those marks.

 For example highest score in Maths can go upto 370, while sociology highest scores go up to 320.
-But keep in mind that these trends can change at any given moment as seen in Mains 2019.
+But keep in mind that these trends can change at any given moment.
 These are indicative at best and can be used to choose between options if you’re unsure between 2/3 subjects that you’ve short listed.

 Time required to complete syllabus.

 Some subjects take more time to cover than others.
 Point no. 1 above is obviously a factor in this because if you’re interested in a subject you can study it for longer without getting bored or distracted.
 Yet you should also keep in mind the size of the syllabus.
 For example for Mathematics can take a good 6 months to cover the entire syllabus while you can do the same in about 3 months for Sociology.

 It’s easy to ignore this but it’s the crucial factor in choosing an optional for a lot of people.
 You may want to study philosophy in Hindi language but if you have a hard time finding resources for it you may have to settle for something else.
 Ensure that you have access to the relevant test series and mentorship for your optional, atleast if you’re not willing to make that effort for yourself.

 If out of the 40+ optional subjects, you choose sociology, we can help with improving your understanding.
 Check our courses.

 I’m an engineering graduate who gave CSE with sociology (scoring 280 in 2017 and 260 in 2018 and 2020).